(series of slides used in class)

 The prognosis is generally grave (Almost mortality 50% to 48 hs.)

 Is related to:

-- Location of injury (worse prognosis for deep, for trunk and dumped to Ventri & shy; asses and / or produce hydrocephalus)
+- Locations of the injury (worse prognosis for deep, for trunk and dumped to ventra & shy; asses and / or produce hydrocephalus)

 - Intensity and duration of hypertensive crisis.

 The most important thing is to think about their existence